-An index of The BluOS Local Library will look for Album Artwork in one of two places:
+An index of the BluOS local Library searches for Album Artwork from the following locations:

-If you are using embedded artwork, please ensure each track on the album has the artwork attached to ensure your artwork is displayed correctly.
+When using embedded artwork, ensure each track on the album has the artwork attachedc) to the metadata – to display the artwork correctly.

-BluOS does not include a metadata editing tool but many fine editors are available on the Internet for various different digital music types.
-For more details about such editors, see Why is my music not sorted correctly after an Index?
-(BLS-KB13-916).
+BluOS does not include a metadata editing tool.
+Many fine editors are available online for various digital music types.
+For more information on metadata editing, refer to our Help Center article.

 If you still have issues with the artwork, select Help > Diagnostics > Rebuild Index.

 If you find the artwork out of the ordinary (completely black or older albums), select Settings > Reload artwork to clear the old cache from the iOS or Android device.
 All the artwork disappears and reloads as you scroll through the BluOS Controller App.

 - a)The cover.jpg file supersedes all other options (including embedded artwork) – to allow easier changes in folder artwork.

 - b)Check out www.blisshq.com (BluOS certified third-party app) to correctly resize the album artwork.